jbx-protocol/juice-docs/docs/v4/learn/glossary/revnet.md

 * A revnet is just a Juicebox project owned by a contract that enforces specific rulesets.
 * A revnet does not use payouts.
 Instead, all funds received can only be accessed by cashing out tokens.
 Because of this, revnet tokens are fully backed by the treasury.
-* A revnet offers its token holders loans from its funds in exchange for its tokens and a fee.
+* A revnet offers its token holders loans from its funds in exchange for its tokens as collateral and a fee.

 #### What you'll want to know if you're building